DuBois Pioneer Home

 Watch: Iconic DuBois Pioneer Home now Reopen to the Public

 Volunteer Spotlight: Debbie DeLucco & Donna Adair

-NOTICE: This historic home is built on an ancient midden or mound which requires climbing stairs to access and enter it.
-While there is no wheelchair access, interpretive information is available upon request and through the video link on this page.
+Please note, this historic home is built on an ancient midden or mound which requires climbing stairs to access and enter it.
+While there is no wheelchair access, interpretive information is available upon request and through the video links on this page.
 Please call 561-966-6609 for information.

 19075 DuBois Road

 - Wednesdays and Thursdays – 10:00 a.m. to 1:00 p.m. (last tour at 12:45 p.m.)

 - If you are interested in a tour, please call 561-966-6609 to confirm the schedule.